bit-shift-io/the-great-cook-up/corned-silverside.md

 ## Method

-1. Boil 2-4hr or 1.5-2hr in pressure cooker with quick release
+1. Boil 2-4hr or 45 min in pressure cooker with quick release
-2. Let sit in the warm water ~30m
+2. Let sit in the warm water ~15-30m
 3. If fork goes in easy, its ready

 ## Notes